kraflab/dsda-doom/docs/hud.md

 - `line_display`: shows the last lines the player activated
 - `tracker`: shows the active trackers (they stack *vertically*)
 - `local_time`: shows the local time
+- `minimap`: shows the minimap
+  - Supports 3 arguments: `width height scale`
+  - `width`: width of the component
+  - `height`: height of the component
+  - `scale`: width of the component in map units